 Voting is an integral component of our democracy.
 It’s important that everyone who is able to vote do so every year.
 Below are important voting-related dates this year as well as info on learning more about the electoral process.

-Only some cities in Minnesota will have elections in November.
-Please visit your city website for more.
 Please visit the Minnesota Secretary of State’s Office website for voter registration information, finding your polling place, and to view your city’s sample ballot.
 Call the Secretary of State’s office at 1-877-VOTE (8683) for more info.

 The Arc Greater Twin Cities offers voting-related workshops for those interested in learning more about their right to vote.
 Please contact us at 952-920-0855 to learn more.

 Aside from voting, knowing your own story and feeling comfortable in sharing it with elected officials is an essential part of civic engagement.
 For more information on how The Arc Greater Twin Cities can help you tell your story, please call The Arc at 952-920-0855.
 You can also download the Telling Your Story app.
 You can also download telling your story resources on The Arc Minnesota’s website.

 The Arc Greater Twin Cities has helped families and individuals host home visits with elected officials for several years.
 This is a traditional approach to civic engagement that is meaningful to constituents and policy makers.
 To learn more, read our Arc Guide to Home Visits or call 952-920-0855.